gtk-rs/gir/README.md

 work_mode = "normal"
 generate_safety_asserts = true
 deprecate_by_min_version = true
-# with this option enabled, versions for gir and gir-files saved only to one file to minimize noise
+# with this option enabled, versions for gir and gir-files saved only to one file to minimize noise,
+# can also take path to the directory for saving "versions.txt"
 single_version_file = true
 ```